The Acres: Weisblat House

 The David and Christine Weisblat House is located at 11185 Hawthorne Drive, on the northern side of the road.
 The original house was designed by Wright, while his apprentices William Wesley Peters and John H. Howe designed an annex.
 Peters and Howe's annex runs at a 120-degree angle to the original house, extending northeast of Wright's structure.
 To the east is a standalone garden shed with a concrete-block facade, a small window, and a hip roof.
 There is also a frog pond to the southwest, which measures about 14 by 20 ft and dates from the construction of the house's annex.

 The original house's facade is generally made of concrete blocks and mahogany, and one side of the concrete blocks is embossed with a chevron pattern; the annex is made of the same materials.
 Thirty-four different shapes of concrete blocks were used to construct the exterior walls.
 There is a carport at the northern end of the house, which contains the house's main entrance at one corner.
 The original portion of the house has a gable roof, and the annex has a flat roof; the eaves protrude up to 4 ft from the facade.
 The roof lacks structural steel; a rooftop eave, cantilevered from the living-room facade, is supported by brick headers.
 Part of the original house is embedded into the slope of a hill and is illuminated by clerestory windows.
 There is an enclosed patio just west of the original house, as well as a larger patio surrounding it.
 The northwest corner of the house has a screened-in porch despite Wright's opposition to that design feature.
+The backyard has glass doors.

 The house has 2429 ft2 and contains two bedrooms and two-and-a-half bathrooms.
 The original structure is arranged around a grid of 4 by 4 ft square modules and has decorations such as a red concrete floor and mahogany trim.
 There is a radiant heating system beneath the floor slab.
 Like the Eppstein and Pratt houses, the Weisblat House is arranged linearly; the living–dining room and the workspace kitchen are at the southern end of the house, while the bedrooms are at the northern end.
+There is a banquette in the dining area.
 A narrow passageway, with clerestory windows, links the two parts of the original house.
-All of these rooms are illuminated by windows, except the workspace, which has only a skylight.
+All of these rooms have windows, except the workspace, which has only a skylight.
 Peters and Howe's annex includes a laundry room, bathroom, bedroom, study, greenhouse, and shed.
 The annex also includes a basement, a highly unusual feature for a Usonian house.
 As with many of his Usonian houses, Wright designed the Weisblat House's furniture, including tables, shelves, and built-in storage.